arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 }
 ```

-To have a specific frequency band configured, the `GSM.begin()` method allows an additional argument field to define desired frequency band to configure, which applies to mask multiple bands to be used or searched.
-The following `GSM.begin()` example shows how it would look if you were to define the frequency band.
+The following `GSM.begin()` example shows how it would look if you were to define the frequency band for the shield to mask multiple bands to be used or searched.

 ```cpp
 void setup() {